OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | V | Additional character for identifying data of type value |
 | N | Index number beginning with "0", increasing for each additional value set |

-The dataset is defined as follows:
+The data set is defined as follows:

 | Name | Data type | Parent object | Mandatory | Storage type |
 |--|------|--|--|--|
 | value.VN | A primitive or extended data type | *CHANNEL_NAME* | no | Single |

-The following attributes are assigned to this type of dataset `value.VN`:
+The following attributes are assigned to this type of data set `value.VN`:

 | Name | Data type | Parent object | Mandatory | Description |
 |---|---|---|---|-----|